Payroll & Benefits

 Family Medical Leave

 Eligible employees are entitled to up to 12 weeks of family and medical leave at the percentage of their appointments.
 FMLA is not required to be paid leave; however, employees may use paid vacation and/or sick leave, in accordance with existing university policy, for any portion of this leave.
 Such leaves will be granted to eligible employees for the birth or adoption of a child; for the care of a child, spouse, or parent who has a serious health condition; or when an employee is unable to perform the function of his or her position due to a serious health condition.
 Family and medical leave may run concurrently with workers' compensation.
-For information regarding specific eligibility criteria and the university policy, employees should contact their department/unit or the Office of Academic Human Resources.
+For information regarding specific eligibility criteria and the university policy, employees should contact their department/unit or the Office of Illinois Human Resources.

 Eligibility: 12 months service to the university (not necessary to be continuous) and at least 1250 hours of service in the last 12 months.